 Dig a wide shallow hole for each plant and pull the soil in the center up into a cone.
 Drape the roots of the plants evenly over the cone; then fill in the hole with soil, firmly gently.
 Water well after planting.
 Spread mulch between plants to help conserve moisture and keep weeds down.

-Fertilizing: Depending on your initial soil preparation and fertility, you may find it helpful to sidedress or fertilize your strawberry bed during the growing the season.
+Depending on your initial soil preparation and fertility, you may find it helpful to sidedress or fertilize your strawberry bed during the growing season.
 Sidedress June bearing varieties lightly about six weeks after planting and again in late summer or early fall during their first season.
-In following seasons, fertilize after harvest when the bed is renovated (see below).
+In the following seasons, fertilize after harvest when the bed is renovated (see below).
 Beginning about six weeks after planting, sidedress day-neutral varieties lightly each month during the summer months or use a slow-release fertilizer at the beginning of the season.

-Winter protection: In cold winter parts of the country, cover plants with mulch just as the ground begins to freeze.
+In cold winter parts of the country, cover plants with mulch just as the ground begins to freeze.
 (You don’t want to cover plants too early as their exposure to shortening days and falling temperatures signals the plants to harden off for winter.)
-Four to six inches of clean straw or any loose mulch that won’t become compacted works well, or you cover the bed with winter-weight row cover fabric.
+Four to six inches of clean straw or any loose mulch that won’t become compacted works well, or cover the bed with winter-weight row cover fabric.
 Remove mulch or covering in the spring as the plants begin to flower, but be prepared to re-cover plants temporarily if late spring frosts threaten.

-Bed renovation: Strawberry plants are perennials but, alas, strawberry plantings are not.
+Strawberry plants are perennials but, alas, strawberry plantings are not.
 Beds eventually become overcrowded and yields decrease.
 Renovating beds after harvest can extend the useful life of a strawberry planting, keeping it healthy and productive.

 When the harvest season for June-bearing strawberries draws to a close, mow off the foliage using a lawn mower with the blade set high enough to avoid damaging the crowns of the plants, collecting the leaves in the mower's bag.
 Then topdress the bed with compost and fertilize with a complete fertilizer.
 A week or two later, trim back the plants by hoeing or rototilling to reduce the width of the rows by about half.
 After 3-5 years, it's time to replace the entire planting.